 Free CPA AUD (Auditing & Attestation) Ethics, Professional Responsibilities and General Principles Practice Questions

-Practice ethics and professional responsibilities for the CPA AUD exam.
-Questions test independence rules, AICPA Code of Professional Conduct, quality control standards, and general auditing principles.
+Ethics and professional responsibilities on the CPA AUD exam cover independence rules under the AICPA Code of Professional Conduct, quality control standards (SQCS), and general auditing principles.
+AUD requires a score of 75 to pass (AICPA).

 Sample Questions